 The possum in the photo is Amy, one of the third generation of Western Ringtail Possums released at Passel Estate, and the first female to go through our soft release programme.

 Wendy and Barry Stimpson, Passel Estate Owners

-Conservation measures include the irrigation of peppermint woodlands in the heart of the vineyard (to encourage lush canopy and new foliage favoured by the Western Ringtail Possum), feral predator and weed control, as well as re-vegetation of the creek-lines and ‘bush corridors’ (to enhance links for smaller fauna to move between remnant bushland areas).
+Additional conservation measures include the irrigation of peppermint woodlands in the heart of the vineyard (to encourage lush canopy and new foliage favoured by the Western Ringtail Possum), feral predator and weed control, as well as re-vegetation of the creek-lines and ‘bush corridors’ (to enhance links for smaller fauna to move between remnant bushland areas).

 Visitors can now enjoy a private tour of the bushland conservation sanctuary and taste our award winning wine in situ alongside the very vines that went into your glass.
 Booking for the Passel Estate Nature & Wine Walk experience is essential and a sizeable portion of the proceeds of each booking goes directly towards further conservation efforts at the Estate.

 Passel Estate is a certified member of Sustainable Winegrowing Australia.